fishac/AdaptiveHMControllerPaper/README.md

 **Adaptive HM Controllers**

-This is the public repository for the paper _Adaptive Time Step Control for Multirate Methods_ by Alex Fish and Daniel Reynolds.
+This is the public repository for the paper _Adaptive Time Step Control for Infinitesimal Multirate Methods_ by Alex Fish and Daniel Reynolds.

 # Requirements